MaxGunter99/digital_rubiks_cube/ReadMe.md

 ### Milestone 5: Solve Algorithm
 - **Status:** Planned
 - **Description:** Once horizontal moves and cube rotations are implemented, the project will focus on developing an efficient algorithm to solve the Rubik's Cube.
-The goal is to create a solution that outputs the list of optimal moves to return the cube to its solved state.
+The goal is to create a solution that outputs a list of optimal moves to return the cube to its solved state.

 ### Milestone 6: Convert to a Python Module
 - **Status:** Planned